Contributor: Suzanne Riordan. Lesson ID: 13944

 You can probably guess that subjective pronouns are the pronouns that are the subject of the sentence.

-Let's say that Dan has a brother named Stan, who is into the sport of auto racing.
+Let's say that Dan has a brother named Stan, who is into auto racing.

 Stan drives a Formula One race car.